braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 This integration forwards data from Tealium to the Braze REST API.

-Server-to-server integration does not support Braze UI features like in-app messaging, News Feed, or push notifications.
-There also exists automatically captured data (sessions, first used app, and last used app) that is not available through this method.
+Server-to-server integration does not support Braze UI features like in-app messaging, News Feed, Content Cards, or push notifications.
+There also exists automatically captured data (such as device-level fields) that are not available through this method.

 If you wish to use this data and these features, consider our [side-by-side]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium/#side-by-side-sdk-integration) SDK integration.